Welcome to SPDNS Homecare

 SPDNS Homecare provides care for people in their own homes and supports families in their caring role.
 We are proud to have celebrated our 40th Anniversary in May 2019.
 Our staff are caring, knowledgeable and well trained, supported by experienced Managers.
 We also work in partnership with St Luke’s Hospice to provide community Hospice services.
 As a Community Interest Company our purpose is to support people in our community and employ staff living locally, any profit is invested in the business.

-Our Hospice at Home service was rated OUTSTANDING by CQC in August.
+Our Hospice at Home service was rated GOOD by CQC in January 2023.

-What would you say to someone considering a role care?
+What would you say to someone considering a role in care?